 Did SAP deceive and defraud Waste Management (WM) during ERP selection and implementation?
-That’s the question at stake in a $500 million lawsuit that WM is making against SAP.
+That’s the question at stake in a $500 million lawsuit against SAP relating to a Waste Management ERP failure.

 According to documents filed in court by WM, SAP pitched WM on a well-tested, sector-specific, ready-to-install ERP package.
 WM learned after the implementation had started that no such software existed.
 Rather, the ERP system in question was still in development and had “never been tested in a productive environment.”